Elma-dev/Tacotron-TTS/README.md

 ## Challenges and Solutions

--   **Data Quality and Quantity:** Obtaining a clean and sufficiently large dataset of Trump's speeches with accurate transcriptions was a primary challenge.
+-   **Data Quality and Quantity:** Obtaining a clean and sufficiently large dataset of Trump's speeches (1.5h) with accurate transcriptions was a primary challenge.
 Solutions involved using publicly available datasets and careful manual verification/correction of transcriptions.

 -   **Computational Resources:** Training large TTS models like Tacotron2 can be computationally intensive.
 The solution involves leveraging GPU resources and optimizing batch sizes and other training parameters to make efficient use of available hardware.

 -   **Environment Setup:** Ensuring all dependencies and the Coqui TTS library are correctly installed can be tricky due to potential conflicts.
 Providing clear `pip install` instructions and recommending a virtual environment helps mitigate this.

 -   **Fine-tuning Convergence:** Achieving good convergence and natural-sounding speech during fine-tuning can be challenging.
 Experimentation with learning rates, optimizer choices, and monitoring loss curves are crucial steps.
-The use of WandB for logging helps in tracking and comparing experiments.
+The use of **WandB** for logging helps in tracking and comparing experiments.

 ## Setup and Running Instructions